V1t3r/_CtrlHUB/README.md

-# CtrlHUB is a software to control various parameters of your PC via hotkeys
+# CtrlHUB is a software to control various parameters of your PC in one place)

+Support for changing powerplans easily and Fan Control Lot of changes soon!